kuuneh/i3-dotfiles/README.md

 For feh, make a folder in your home directory named "Wallpapers" and name your wallpaper "wallpaper.jpg"

-i3-gaps has recently merged into i3 itself, so no need to install i3-gaps anymore.

 ## Prerequisites
 For Arch Linux, you need yay for some packages.